5x Social designers

 Social Design Lobby

 Last DDW, two social design collectives from Eindhoven launched the Social Design Lobby.
-The initiative of Foundation We Are and Kade Clubhuis is a campaign that facilitates the connection between socially engaged designers and organizations in the Netherlands.
+This initiative of Foundation We Are and Kade Clubhuis is a campaign that facilitates the connection between socially engaged designers and organizations in the Netherlands.
 And explores how you too can become a lobbyist for the common good.
 What social issue would you like to raise?
 On the website you'll discover what you can do for and with social design.

 More social design in Eindhoven